AravindMutthe/Aravind-Notes/Openshift-Kubernetees.md

         kubernetes                                                             openshift

-**Platform Support:** can be installed on almost any Linux distribution       Red Hat CoreOS for the masternodes , CoreOS or RHEL for workernodes
+- **Platform Support:** can be installed on almost any Linux distribution       Red Hat CoreOS for the masternodes , CoreOS or RHEL for workernodes

-**Installation:** offers a variety of installation tools, including kubeadm, kops,    OpenShift has different installation procedures for different versions
+- **Installation:** offers a variety of installation tools, including kubeadm, kops,    OpenShift has different installation procedures for different versions and kube-spray.
-    and kube-spray.
 Some tools are designed especially for the cloud

-**User Interface:** a complex web-based interface, which is not generally recommended   web-based console that comes with a one-touch login page.
+- **User Interface:** a complex web-based interface, which is not generally recommended   web-based console that comes with a one-touch login page. for novices.
-    for novices.
 To access the interface, users need to first install       The OpenShift console provides a simple form-based interface the official Kubernetes Dashboard and then forward the port address  that enables users to easily change, delete, and add resources. of their local machine to the cluster server by using kube-proxy.
     However, the dashboard does not have a login page

-**Updates:** lets you perform multiple upgrades,               difficult to perform mulyiple upgrades.
-    you only need to invoke the kubeadm upgrade command,       To install the most recent version of OpenShift, Before upgrading Kubernetes,                 you need to access the Red Hat Enterprise Linux package management system. be sure to backup all existing installation files.
+- **Updates:** lets you perform multiple upgrades,difficult to perform mulyiple upgrades. you only need to invoke the kubeadm upgrade command, To install the most recent version of OpenShift,Before upgrading Kubernetes, you need to access the Red Hat Enterprise Linux package management system.be sure to backup all existing installation files.

-Security
-Router vs Ingress
-Integrated CI/CD
-Templates     Helm                     template
-**Networking:**   does not provide a complete networking solution provide a complete networking solution Container-
--Image Management; Kubernetes integrates with the Docker registry.
-OpenShift offers the use of an integrated image registry called Image Streams
-    kubernetes does not provide a dedicated resource that     which enables easier, more secure management of container images. can help you manage the workflow of building container images.
-This registry offers a console that allows users to search for
-    Kubernetes users build images using the Docker build command.  information about image streams and images within a cluster.
-                     Image Streams lets users download entire images and locally modify them without having to use external tools
+- **Networking:**   does not provide a complete networking solution provide a complete networking solution Container- -Image Management; Kubernetes integrates with the Docker registry.
+OpenShift offers the use of an integrated image registry called Image Streams kubernetes does not provide a dedicated resource that  which enables easier, more secure management of container images.can help you manage the workflow of building container images.
+This registry offers a console that allows users to search for Kubernetes users build images using the Docker build command. information about image streams and images within a cluster.Image Streams lets users download entire images and locally modify them without having to use external tools